0xjba/insurance/README.md

 ### Smart Contract

-Contract Address can be found on `/src/App.js`
+Contract Address can be found in `/src/App.js`

 Contract ABI can be found in `/src/Insurance.json`